For Schools

 Emergency Management - What's the Plan Stan?

-What's the Plan Stan is a Ministry of Civil Defence and Emergency Management initiative for primary schools, featuring Stan the dog and five children who model what to do in an emergency.
+What's the Plan Stan is a National Emergency Management Agency initiative for primary schools, featuring Stan the dog.
 The emergencies include; earthquakes, tsunami, volcanoes, storms, floods and non-natural disasters.
 The education resource kit has a number of components:

 • A guide for teachers, including unit plans and activities

-• A CD Rom for teachers and students, including stories, interactive games, research material, tips for teachers and resources that can be cut and pasted into unit plans.
+• Stories and DVDs for teachers and students, including stories, interactive games, research material, tips for teachers and resources that can be cut and pasted into unit plans.

 Guide to Local Government